 Environmental The environmental impacts of the proposed improvements have been evaluated in detail and no significant impacts have been identified.
-An addendum to Final Environmental Impact Report (FEIR) 589 certified by the County of Orange in November 2004 is being prepared pursuant to CEQA Guidelines Section 15164 for the proposed Oso Bridge and Gap Closure project.
+An addendum to Final Environmental Impact Reports (FEIR) 584 and 589, as certified by the County of Orange, was prepared pursuant to CEQA Guidelines Section 15164 for the proposed Oso Bridge and Gap Closure project.